 The temperature within your premises should be at least 16ºC if employees largely remain stationary, while 13ºC is an acceptable minimum if employees move around while carrying out their duties.

 You must provide employees with a rest area.
 Employees who wear special clothing or staff uniforms must have a changing area, too.
 If employees smoke, set aside an external area away from doors and windows so that others aren't affected by smoke.
 Makes sure employees are aware of your smoking policy.

 Plan how your business will manage serious incidents.
 First aid kits should be kept accessible to all.
 You should also have an accident book and a system for reporting serious injuries, diseases and incidents to the relevant authorities.

 Also make sure your policy accounts for the health, safety and welfare of people including staff, customers and suppliers with disabilities, pregnant women and children.

 Make one or more person responsible for health and safety within your business.
 Provide health and safety training for all employees, taking into account particular risks they face and detail any specific health and safety responsibilities in their employment contracts.

 Get health and safety posters or leaflets from the HSE and use signage where necessary.
 Communicate your policy to all employees and anyone else that could be affected by your business.

-You must not cause a nuisance through noise, smoke, fumes, gases, dust, smells, light pollution and accumulating rubbish that could harm someone’s health or annoy people living or working near to your business.
+You must not cause a nuisance through noise, smoke, fumes, gases, dust, smells, light pollution or accumulations of rubbish that could harm someone's health or annoy people living or working near to your business.
 Firms intending to create excessive trade effluent must seek permission from their water company.
 Emissions into the air also need to be checked by the local authority and Environment Agency.

 Practical sustainability advice can be found on the WRAP website.